paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/usage-syntax.md

 </Message>
 ```

-Note that you need to provide a `className` in your component for inline style overrides to work.
-To see what I'm talking about, try removing the `{className?}` binding above and see what happens!
+Note that you need to provide a `class` in your component for inline style overrides to work.
+To see what I'm talking about, try removing the `{class?}` binding above and see what happens!

 ☝🏻 this approach keeps your overrides together, which I find a bit easier to read.
 The other benefit to this approach is that your code remains portable since everything's in one spot -- super nice for refactoring.